suhasHere/moq-drafts/moq-usages/draft-jennings-moq-usages.md

 CMAF {{CMAF}} chunks are CMAF addressable media objects that contain a consecutive subset of the media samples in a CMAF fragment.
 CMAF chunks can be used by a delivery protocol to deliver media samples as soon as possible during live encoding and streaming, i.e., typically less than a second.
 CMAF chunks enable the progressive encoding, delivery, and decoding of each CMAF fragment.

 A given video application may choose to have chunk duration to span more than on encoded video frame.
 When using CMAF chunks, each MOQT Object corresponds to a CMAF chunk.
-The CMAF chunk containing the IDR Frame shall have `Object Sequence` set to 0, with each additionl chunk with its `Obect Sequence` incremented by 1.
+The CMAF chunk containing the IDR Frame shall have `Object Sequence` set to 0, with each additional chunk with its `Object Sequence` incremented by 1.
 The `Group Sequence` is incremented at every IDR interval and all the CMAF chunks within a given IDR interval shall be part of the same MOQT Group.

 When using QUIC mapping scheme defined in {{spo}}, each unidirectional QUIC stream is used to deliver a CMAF Chunk.
 When using QUIC mapping as defined in {spg}, each unidirectional QUIC stream is setup to deliver all the CMAF chunks (objects) within a group.
 When using QUIC mapping defined in {{spt}} CMAF chunk corresponding to CMAF track are delivered over the same unidirectional QUIC stream.

 ## CMAF Fragment {#enc-cmaf-frag}

 CMAF fragments are the media objects that are encoded and decoded.
-For scenarios, where the fragments contian one or more complete coded and independently decodable video sequences, each such fragment is identified as single MOQT Object and it forms its own MOQT Group.
+For scenarios, where the fragments contains one or more complete coded and independently decodable video sequences, each such fragment is identified as single MOQT Object and it forms its own MOQT Group.
 There is one unidirectional QUIC stream per such an object {{spo}}.
 Media senders should stream the bytes of the object, in the decode order, as they are generated in order the reduce the latencies.

 # MOQT Track